 The adjusted or organic growth rates of revenue and new orders, as the case may be, are calculated by subtracting currency translation effects and portfolio effects from the relevant actual growth rates.
-The currency translation effect is calculated as (1) (a) revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange in revenues or new orders, as the case may be, attributable to the acquired business and, in the case of dispositions, as the percentage change in revenues or new orders on the assumption that the disposed business had not been part of Siemens in the previous period.
-Portfolio effects are always considered in the calculation of adjusted or organic growth rates for a period of twelve months.
-Siemens is making portfolio adjustments for certain carve-in and carve-out transactions, as well as for other minor transactions and reclassifications in the segments.
-For further information regarding major acquisitions and dispositions, see Notes to Consolidated Financial Statements in the Annual Report or in the Interim Reports.
-Siemens believes that the presentation of an adjusted or organic growth rate of revenue and new orders provides useful information to investors because a meaningful analysis of trends in revenue and new orders from one period to the next requires comparable data and therefore an understanding of the developments in the operational business net of the impact of currency translation and portfolio effects.
-Siemens' management considers adjusted or organic rates of growth in its management of Siemens' business.
-For this reason,
+The currency translation effect is calculated as (1) (a) revenues or new orders, as the case may be, for the current period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, divided by (2) revenues or new orders for the previous period, based on the currency exchange rate of the previous period, based on the currency exchange rate of the previous period, based on the currency period of the previous period.
+Portfolio effects and the reference and period of the developments in the previous period.
+Portfolio effects are always considered in the calculation of adjusted or organic growth rate of revenue and new orders provides useful information to investors because a meaningful analysis of trends in r